Sage/carbon/rfcs/text/internal-interfaces.md

 # Summary

-Introduce `__internal__` folders to distinguish when components/utilities are for internal use only.
+Introduce `__internal__` folders to distinguish when components/utilities are not intended for use outside of this project.

 Introduce `@private` and `@ignore` JSDoc annotations to document prop types.